Mango932/LifeCounterMTG/README.md

-# Magic: The Gathering Life Tracker
+# Life Tracker

 ## Description

-Magic: The Gathering Life Tracker is a coding project that allows users to track the life points of individual players during MTG games.
+Life Tracker is a coding project that allows users to track the life points of individual players during MTG games.
 It offers two different screens, one for a 4-player format and another for a 2-player format, and provides player customization options for names and colors.

 ## Features